pyrmont/paperover/README.md

 ### Overview

-Paperout allows the links (and associated metadata) exported by `export.rb` to be imported to Pinboard via its API.
+Paperover allows the links (and associated metadata) exported by `export.rb` to be imported to Pinboard via its API.

 To run Paperover's Pinboard import script you need to provide the following information: